daeil-H/scom/README.md

 .NET ScomDriver : ScomDriver library developed in .NET Java ScomDriver: ScomDriver library developed in Java

+# 🔎 How to Use ScomDriver & Development
 ### 2. How to Use ScomDriver & Development

+# 💡 License
+### 3. License
+The information in this document is subject to change without notice and should not be construed as a commitment by AIM Systems, Inc. While all reasonable care has been taken to ensure accuracy, AIM Systems, Inc. assumes no responsibility for any errors that may appear in this document.

+The software described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.

+### COPYRIGHT © 2010 AIM Systems, Inc.
+### All rights reserved.

+No part of this document may be reproduced in any form of by any means without permission in writing from AIM Systems, Inc.
+ScomDriver is a trademark of AIM Systems, Inc.